B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

 ::

-	`-i, --input-file`: (Required) Path to input file containing a matrix with allelic profiles.
+    -i, --input-file       (Required) Path to input file containing a matrix with allelic profiles.

-	`-o, --output-directory`: (Required) Path to the directory where the process will store output files.
+    -o, --output-directory (Required) Path to the directory where the process will store output files.

-	`--t, --threshold`: (Optional) Genes that constitute the core genome must be in a proportion of genomes that is at least equal to this value.
-					(e.g 0.95 to get a matrix with the loci that are present in at least 95% of the genomes) (default: 1).
+    --t, --threshold       (Optional) Genes that constitute the core genome must be in a proportion of genomes that is at least equal to this value. (e.g 0.95 to get a matrix with the loci that are present in at  least 95% of the genomes) (default: 1).

-	`--r, --genes2remove`: (Optional) Path to file with a list of genes/columns to remove from the matrix (one gene identifier per line, e.g. the list of genes listed in the RepeatedLoci.txt file created by the AlleleCall process) (default: False).
+    --r, --genes2remove    (Optional) Path to file with a list of genes/columns to remove from the matrix (one gene identifier per line, e.g.: the list of genes listed in the ``paralogous_counts.tsv`` file created by the *AlleleCall* process) (default: False).

-	`--g, --genomes2remove`: (Optional) Path to file with a list of genomes/rows to remove from the matrix (one genome identifier per line, e.g. list of genomes to be removed based on the results from the TestGenomeQuality process) (default: False).
+    --g, --genomes2remove  (Optional) Path to file with a list of genomes/rows to remove from the matrix (one genome identifier per line, e.g. list of genomes to be removed based on the results from the TestGenomeQuality process) (default: False).

 .. note::
-	The matrix with allelic profiles created by the ExtractCgMLST process can be imported into `PHYLOViZ <https://online.phyloviz.net/index>`_ to visualize and explore typing results.
+	The matrix with allelic profiles created by the *ExtractCgMLST* process can be imported into `PHYLOViZ <https://online.phyloviz.net/index>`_ to visualize and explore typing results.

 Outputs
 -------

 The output folder contains 3 files:

- - `Presence_Abscence.tsv` - allele presence and absence matrix (1 or 0, respectively) for
+ - ``Presence_Abscence.tsv`` - allele presence and absence matrix (1 or 0, respectively) for
-   all the loci found in the `-i` file (including those loci and genomes that were flagged to be excluded);
+   all the loci found in the ``-i`` file (including those loci and genomes that were flagged to be excluded).
- - `cgMLST.tsv` - matrix with the allelic profiles for the cgMLST (already excluding the list of loci and list of genomes passed to the `--r` and `--g` parameters, respectively);
+ - ``cgMLST.tsv`` - matrix with the allelic profiles for the cgMLST (already excluding the list of loci and list of genomes passed to the ``--r`` and ``--g`` parameters, respectively).
- - `cgMLSTschema.txt` - list of loci that constitute the redefined cgMLST schema.
+ - ``cgMLSTschema.txt`` - list of loci that constitute the cgMLST schema.
- - `mdata_stats.tsv` - total number and percentage of loci missing from each genome.
+ - ``mdata_stats.tsv`` - total number and percentage of loci missing from each genome.

 .. important::
-	The cgMLSTschema.txt file can be passed to the `--gl` parameter of the _AlleleCall_ module to perform allele calling only for the loci in the cgMLST schema.
+	The ``cgMLSTschema.txt`` file can be passed to the ``--gl`` parameter of the *AlleleCall* module to perform allele calling only for the loci in the cgMLST schema.